learningdebunked/SystemDesignFundamentals/README.md

          ** This is a good convergence but at the cost of durability ** If loosing data is not acceptable LWW is a poor choice for conflict resolution ** Safe way of using LWW is to ensure that a key is only written once and is immutable.
 In Cassandra a recommended way is to use UUID as key and thus giving each write a unique key
+    ** Version Vectors :
+         ** Also called Vector clock
+         ** Ensures that it is safe to read from one replica and subsequently write back to another replica.
+Doing so may result in sibling being created but no data is lost as siblings are merged correctly.
+         ** Involves a overhead on client
+         ** In simple words when comparing the state of replicas, version vectors are the right data structures to use

 **Latency**